 suPAR as a biomarker for pulmonary disease

-The suPAR level is elevated in patients with infections and chronic diseases of the lungs and respiratory tract compared to healthy individuals, and a high suPAR level is associated with:
+The suPAR level is elevated in patients with infections and chronic diseases of the lungs and respiratory tract compared to healthy individuals.
+A high suPAR level is associated with:

 - Bacteremia and sepsis1-4